kdave/btrfs-progs/Documentation/btrfs-image.rst

         file system will not be able to be mounted.

 -s
         Sanitize the file names when generating the image.
+Not recommended as this would introduce new file name hash mismatches, thus if your problem involves subvolume tress, it can even mask existing problems.
+        Furthermore kernels can not do proper path resolution due to the introduced hash mismatches.

-One -s means just generate random garbage, which means that the directory indexes won't match up since the hashes won't match with the garbage filenames.
-Using *-s* will calculate a collision for the filename so that the hashes match, and if it can't calculate a collision then it will just generate garbage.
-The collision calculator is very time and CPU intensive so only use it if you are having problems with your file system tree and need to have it mostly working.
+        One *-s* means just generate random garbage, which means that the directory hash won't match its file names.
+Using two *-s* will calculate a collision for the file name so that the hashes match, and if it can't calculate a collision then it will just generate garbage.
+        The collision calculator is very time and CPU intensive.

 -w
         Walk all the trees manually and copy any blocks that are referenced.
 Use this